hapijs/hapi/docs/Reference.md

 - `'peek'` - emitted for each chunk of payload data read from the client connection.
 The event method signature is `function(chunk, encoding)`.
 - `'finish'` - emitted when the request payload finished reading.
 The event method signature is `function ()`.
+- `'disconnect'` - emitted when a request errors or aborts unexpectedly.

 ```javascript
 var Crypto = require('crypto');